verygoodgraphics/verygoodgraphics.github.io/content/posts/cpp-wasm.md

 [^llvm]: Short for Low-Level-Virtual-Machine
 [^ir]: Short for Intermediate-Representation

 To use the WebAssembly technology, we need to generate a wasm file and then execute it in the target environment.
 Generating a wasm file includes two steps, compiling and linking, which is the same as the C++ building process.
-Then the wasm file can be adapted with JavaScript and run in a browser, or just run in standalone runtime as an normal native process.
+Then the wasm file can be adapted with JavaScript and run in a browser, or just run in standalone runtime as a normal native process.

 ## Preparation

-It's very convenient to set up a C++ WebAssembly building environment with `emsdk`, which help us collect all the toolkits for compiling WebAssembly.
+It's very convenient to set up a C++ WebAssembly building environment with `emsdk`, which helps us collect all the toolkits for compiling WebAssembly.

 ```bash
 $ git clone https://github.com/emscripten-core/emsdk.git
 ```

-After downloading `emsdk`, we will get all the tools under directory `upstream`.
+After downloading `emsdk`, we will get all the tools under the directory `upstream`.
 We can check the installation by the command:

 ```bash
 $ /path/to/emsdk/upstream/bin/clang -v